-Trump Reportedly Asked the Acting FBI Chief Who He Voted For, Didn’t Like Answer
+Trump Reportedly Asked Acting FBI Chief Whom He Voted for, Didn’t Like Answer

-President Trump appears to be very concerned about political bias within the FBI – but only if it isn’t in his favor.
-The Washington Post reported on Tuesday that shortly after Trump fired FBI Director James Comey, who claims the president sought a loyalty pledge, the president asked his replacement who he voted for in the 2016 election.
+President Trump appears to be very concerned about political bias within the FBI — but only if it isn’t in his favor.
+The Washington Post reported on Tuesday that shortly after Trump fired FBI director James Comey, who claims the president sought a loyalty pledge, the president asked his replacement whom he voted for in the 2016 election.

-Acting FBI Director Andrew McCabe said he didn’t vote – not the worst answer he could have given – but it seems that wasn’t what the president wanted to hear.
-During the Oval Office meeting Trump expressed his anger toward McCabe about the nearly half a million dollars that Virginia Governor Terry McAuliffe’s political action committee donated to his wife’s unsuccessful state Senate bid, several months before McCabe was promoted to deputy FBI director.
+Acting FBI director Andrew McCabe said he didn’t vote — not the worst answer he could have given — but it seems that wasn’t what the president wanted to hear.
+During the Oval Office meeting Trump expressed his anger toward McCabe about the nearly half a million dollars that Virginia governor Terry McAuliffe’s political action committee donated to his wife’s unsuccessful state Senate bid, several months before McCabe was promoted to deputy FBI director.

 Though the donation was completely legal and McCabe followed FBI ethics protocols, this caused a frenzy on the right because McAuliffe has close ties to the Clintons.
 McCabe eventually recused himself from the investigation into Clinton’s email server, and the Justice Department’s inspector general is looking into his conduct.

 McCabe may seem like an odd pick to even temporarily replace Comey, since accusations about his pro-Clinton bias started before the election.
-But McCabe was next in line for the position, and one White House official explained, “there were no immediate better choices.”
-McCabe was among the four people interviewed for the permanent position, which eventually went to current FBI Director Christopher Wray, but it was clear he was never under serious consideration.
+But McCabe was next in line for the position, and one White House official explained, “There were no immediate better choices.”
+McCabe was among the four people interviewed for the permanent position, which eventually went to current FBI director Christopher Wray, but it was clear he was never under serious consideration.

 McCabe reportedly found the conversation “disturbing,” and others in the FBI were upset that the president would attack a career civil servant for his wife’s political affiliations.
 Unsurprisingly, the exchange has reportedly drawn the attention of Special Counsel Robert Mueller.

 Trump went on to publicly attack McCabe on several occasions, falsely claiming that the donations to his wife’s campaign came from Hillary Clinton.
-Another White House official said he frequently complained about McCabe in private, labeling him a Democrat.
+Another White House official said Trump frequently complained about McCabe in private, labeling him a Democrat.

 The president’s issues with McCabe became more relevant yesterday, when Axios reported that Attorney General Jeff Sessions has been pressuring Wray to fire the deputy director, prompting Wray to threaten to quit.
-The president denied this on Tuesday.
+The president denied that Wray threatened to resign on Tuesday.

 “No. He didn’t at all.
-He did not even a little bit,” Trumps said during an unrelated Oval Office event.
+He did not even a little bit,” Trump said during an unrelated Oval Office event.
 “He’s going to do a good job.”

 A statement from the White House on Monday night seemed to confirm that Trump administration officials are pushing for a staff shake-up at the FBI, saying the president believes “politically motivated senior leaders, including former Director Comey and others he empowered, have tainted the agency’s reputation for unbiased pursuit of justice.”